Jump to main content

 Design or modify ~120 hours of mentor/facilitator training for a 4-month hybrid delivery system.

-Prepare 20 facilitators which represent a qualified and diverse pool of ASL and interpreting mentors to support IRIS students and other interpreters within their respective spheres of influence.
+Prepare 20 facilitators which represent a qualified pool of ASL and interpreting mentors to support IRIS students and other interpreters within their respective spheres of influence.

 GOAL 3